 Browser wars – Safari and Firefox already have integrated tracking protection, meaning they actively block tracking code from doing much of what it’s intended for.
-Google, feeling pressure to keep market share with their Chrome browser, is moving to the same.
+Google, feeling pressure to keep market share with their Chrome browser, is moving to the same … but not until 2023.

 In addition, extensions continue to flood the market with the sole purpose of blocking one’s ability to be tracked.
 This puts a greater emphasis on relying on intent data + on-site behaviors to determine what makes the most sense to take to market.

 The never-ending quest for better CX